Menu

 Data type Description

-BIT(size) A bit-value type.
-The number of bits per value is specified in size.
-The size parameter can hold a value from 1 to 64.
+BIT(size) A bit-value type. size indicates the number of bits per value, from 1 to 64.
 The default value for size is 1.

 TINYINT(size) A very small integer.
 Signed range is from -128 to 127.
-Unsigned range is from 0 to 255.
-The size parameter specifies the maximum display width (which is 255)
+Unsigned range is from 0 to 255. size specifies the minimum display width (max display width is 255)

-BOOL Zero is considered as false, nonzero values are considered as true.
+BOOL A value of zero is considered as false, nonzero values are considered as true.

 BOOLEAN Equal to BOOL

-FLOAT(p) A floating point number.
-MySQL uses the p value to determine whether to use FLOAT or DOUBLE for the resulting data type.
-If p is from 0 to 24, the data type becomes FLOAT().
-If p is from 25 to 53, the data type becomes DOUBLE()
+FLOAT(p) A floating-point number.
+The p value determines whether to use FLOAT or DOUBLE for the resulting data type.
+If p is from 0 to 24, the data type becomes FLOAT.
+If p is from 25 to 53, the data type becomes DOUBLE

 Date and Time Data Types